 The Vulcan E uses the same LCD display as the 2018 model.
 It displays speed, level of assist and has a battery level indicator and trip computer.

-The battery has the same energy capacity of the 2018 model at 36v 11.6ah.
+The battery has the same energy capacity as the 2018 model at 36v 11.6ah.
 The only difference being, is on the latest model the motor controller is not housed inside battery casing, but instead is neatly fitted inside the frame, near the bottom bracket.
-This make the battery look physically smaller and neater.
+This makes the battery look physically smaller and neater.

 The gearing on the Vuclcan E has also remained unchanged.
 It still has a single 38t front chainring with an 11-34 9-speed rear cassette, with Shimano Altus shifter, and Shimano Altus rear derailleur.
 A decent KMC X9 chain finishes off the package.

 This dependable Shimano groupset is found on many cheaper mountain bikes, and it works absolutely fine.
 All these parts work well and are easy to replace if they do wear over time.

 The Clarks M2 Hydraulic brakes combined with 180mm disc rotors, provide assured and confident braking.
 They provide decent modulation with a nice bite.
 Very useful when negotiating steep descents!